Smelly Jelly - Deadly Effective

 one.

-fish and every one of them would have made it to the scales at a tournament.
+of fish and every one of them would have made it to the scales at a

-The second he applied the Smelly Jelly to my worm again, I started tearing up
+tournament.
+The second he applied the Smelly Jelly to my worm again, I started tearing up the bass.

 When we returned to the cabin, I asked if I could see the containers that he had